threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy a Wiki.
-- Deploy another Wiki.
+- Deploy another Wiki in double test.
 - Check that the Wiki is reachable and certified.
-- Check that deploying another Wiki deployed successfully.
+- Check that deploying another Wiki deployed successfully in double test.

 ### test02_blog